-Can the client feel the movement of the Tuning Board communicating through the spine?
-Are there places where he or she feels the movement and others where it is not felt?
-Cue the client to allow the head to float with gentle micro-movements on top of the spine, mirroring the subtle movement of the feet and ankles.
-Does the client sense the movement of the board in his or her shoulders?
-If the shoulders are responding to the movement coming up through the lower extremities and spine, can the client feel that transmitting through to his or her fingers?
-Use touch if appropriate to encourage gentle micro-movements in the lower, middle, and upper spine, and at the base of the head where it meets the spine.
+Can you feel the movement of the Tuning Board communicating through the spine?
+Are there places in your spine where you feel the movement, and others where you do not?
+Draw some small circles in the air with your chin to prime your head and neck for greater freedom and responsiveness.
+Now, allow your head to float with gentle micro-movements on top of the spine, mirroring the subtle movement of the feet and ankles.
+Can you sense the movement of the board in your shoulders?
+If the shoulders are responding to the movement coming up through the lower extremities and spine, can you feel this movement transmitting through to your fingers?